 Taumeasina Cottage 2-Apia Park

 Taumeasina Cottage 2-Apia Park is located very close to the heart of Apia, and we were able to walk to the majority of our destinations.
 The cottage is recently upgraded, and the smaller rooms give a cozy feel.
 If you are planning on spending a large amount of time at the cottage during the day, this might not be your ideal booking.
 The neighbors enjoy their loud music during daylight hours, but are respectful and turn it off by bedtime.

-Lelata Studio is located just a little further inland from the heart of Apia, but still a quick taxi ride from everything you might need.
+Lelata Studio is located just a little further inland from the heart of Apia, but still a quick taxi ride from everything you might need or a longer walk to your destinations.
 Rooms are large and spacious, and recently upgraded.